parai/gainos-tk/osek/test/README.md

 ###test15  OK
 ###test16  Failed
-	GetResource for Non-preematble task was not supported by gainos-tk As I think,if a task is non-preemtable,it seems that it will get the RES_SCHEDULER when start to run, A Non-preemtable task is a task has an internal resource linked to RES_SCHEDULER in gainos-tk.
+	GetResource for Non-preematble task was not supported by gainos-tk As I think,if a task is non-preemtable,it seems that it will get the RES_SCHEDULER when start to run.
+A Non-preemtable task is treated as a task that has an internal resource linked to RES_SCHEDULER in gainos-tk.
 ###test17  OK
 ###test18  OK
 ###test19  OK
 ###test20  OK
 ###test21  Failed,the same reason as test16
+###test22  OK
+###test23  Failed,the same reason as test16